 However, you don’t even have to go through this pain if you’ve got enough equity in the home.
 If you owe $70,000 on an $150,000 home, we may be able to offer you enough on an as-is cash sale.
 This helps pay off the rest of the mortgage.
 Additionally, it gives you some money for starting over.
 Depending on how much you owe you may have enough money to escape by the skin of your teeth, to put down a deposit or first month’s rent on a new apartment, to put a down payment on a new, more manageable mortgage, or even to purchase a small condo or townhouse for cash.
 Either way, you’ll be far better off than if you allow the foreclosure proceedings to take you all the way to an auction and an eviction.

 The good news about selling your home as-is to investors like us is that we can get an offer to you very quickly.
 You’ll have an offer in your hands in as little as 24 hours.
 We can have the closing complete in a week.
 We even give you time for packing so you can move on to your next home.

 Can you buy the home and sell it back to us?

 If we helped you out with a fast short sale then you’ll be asked to sign an Arm’s Length Affidavit at closing.
 That’s a lender requirement.
 They don’t want you benefiting financially from the short sale.
 Attempting to remain in the home after a short sale is a form of mortgage fraud.

 If you’re facing this scenario it’s best to look at this as a chance to downsize and realign your finances.
 A better, brighter financial future awaits.
 You have a chance to rebuild within your current means.
-Trying to hold on to a house for too long is one of the biggest mistakes we see homeowners make when they get into financial trouble…don’t let this mistake trip you up, too.
+Trying to hold on to a house for too long is one of the biggest mistakes we see homeowners make.
+If you get into financial trouble…don’t let this mistake trip you up.